KunjapurLab/N-terminal-cluster-stability/README.md

    # install dependencies
    pip install -r requirements.txt

-## Bioinformatic Script Instructions
+## Set up Instructions
 1.)
 Download and extract all scripts into the same folder.
 Add any .FASTQ/.FASTA files you would like to analyze to this folder.
-We have provided sample data to trial the software.

 2.)
 You will have to install a series of python libraries.
 You can optionally choose to do this in a new virtual environment.
 Within your target environment, install the libraries using "pip install -r requirements.txt"

 3.)
 If necessary, begin by converting your FASTQ or FASTQ.gz files to a FASTA format using the "FASTQ.gz to FASTA.py" or "FASTQ to FASTA.py" scripts.
 Note that for large compressed file sizes you can expect a 3-5x increase in file size, so have the appropriate hard-drive space ready before hand.

 4.)
-If necessary, demultiplex samples pooled in the same run using "FASTA Demultiplexer.py" This should provide separate FASTA files as necessary.
+If necessary, demultiplex samples pooled in the same run using "FASTA Demultiplexer.py"

 5.)
 Optionally, to analyze amino acid and codon distribution and bias, run "FASTA Codon and AA Distributions.py"